PRACTICAL KNOWLEDGE IN 17 MODULES & 3 AREAS OF COMPETENCE

 MODULE FLEX

-How to develop most flexible architectures?
-The curriculum includes modern architecture approaches such as microservices, continuous delivery and self-contained systems as well as current principles for the operation of such solutions.
+How do you develop flexible architectures?
+The curriculum includes modern architecture approaches such as microservices, continuous delivery, and self-contained systems as well as up-to-date principles for the operation of such systems.

 Credit Points for FLEX Training Courses